Hong Kong In Tumult: Man Is Set On Fire Hours After Police Officer Shoots Protester

 "One is the outcome of open-fire incident by police, in the course of an enforcement operation," Lam said.
 "The other is a very malicious case of setting an individual on fire in front of many witnesses.
 This is a blatant breach of peace and the rule of law."

-Demonstrators had called for a general strike Monday after the death of Chow Tsz-lok, 22.
-The university student died Friday after suffering brain injuries earlier in the week.
-Chow, who fell as police dispersed protesters from a parking garage, is believed to be the first person to die from violence directly related to the protests.
+Demonstrators had called for a general strike Monday after the death of Chow Tsz-lok.
+The 22-year-old university student died Friday of brain injuries suffered in a fall after police teargassed protesters to clear them from a parking garage.
+Chow is believed to be the first person to die from violence directly related to the protests.

+Hong Kong officials denied that police played a direct role in Chow's death, while protesters accused the police of intentionally delaying emergency responders by blocking an ambulance.

-Protesters responded by targeting the transit system Monday morning, blocking access to train stations and foiling workers' commutes.
-With reports of protesters throwing Molotov cocktails in stations and on trains, Hong Kong's Mass Transit Railway was forced to shut down more than 30 stations.
+On Monday morning, protesters targeted the transit system, barring access to train stations and foiling workers' commutes.
+Demonstrators reportedly threw Molotov cocktails in stations and on trains, and Hong Kong's Mass Transit Railway was forced to shut down more than 30 stations.

-Police fired tear gas in several parts of Hong Kong, including a main street in the financial district.
+Police fired off tear gas in several parts of Hong Kong, including a main street in the financial district.
 Annemarie Evans reports for NPR from Hong Kong that the authorities' actions have exposed them to widespread criticism, "as some of those caught up in the chaos were just workers getting lunch."

-Joshua Wong, a leader of the pro-democracy movement, said the police officer who fired his weapon should be charged with attempted homicide.
+Joshua Wong, a leader of the pro-democracy movement, said the police officer who shot the protester should be charged with attempted homicide.
 Wong called on supporters inside and outside of Hong Kong to put pressure on China to ease its policies, saying they should act now rather than wait for the conclusion of what he called a "slow-motion massacre" by police.

 Wong and other activists have listed several key demands, from universal and direct democracy to an independent investigation of police brutality during the months of protests that have crippled large sections of Hong Kong.